tarantool-php/client/README.md

 ```

 The client will be configured to connect to `127.0.0.1` on port `3301` with the default stream connection options.
-A custom configuration can be accomplished by one of several methods listed.
+Also, the best available msgpack package will be chosen automatically.
+A custom configuration can be accomplished
+by one of several methods listed.

 #### DSN string